elasticdog/elasticdog-com/quartz/content/Inbox.md

-- learn in public, even though it's for me, not commercializing, chronological organization killed curated creativity and exploration (Amy Hoy's How the Blog Broke the Web; Stop Giving af and Start Writing More)
+- learn in public, even though it's for me, not commercializing, chronological organization killed curated creativity and exploration (Amy Hoy's How the Blog Broke the Web; Stop Giving af and Start Writing More).
+Does the consistent structure imposed by a new tool halt innovation?

 - summarize references of garden vs stream